nielsenjared/nielsenjared.github.io/content/blog/data-structure-tree-javascript/index.md

 > a finite set of nodes that either is empty, or consists of a root and the elements of two disjoint binary trees called the left and right subtrees of the root.

-:memo: Binary trees are logarithmic.
+📝 Binary trees are logarithmic.

 ## What Problem(s) Do Trees Solve?